PrathameshLonkar/CS-544/prj1-sol/ReadMe.txt

 In this function when each data is being entered or accessed the program is checking its status i.e whether status=ok/error/Out of range and then storing it in the array sorted_sensor_data which is declared in the constructor.
 I have done this as it will make finding the data with respect tu statuses easier.
 Then i am performing the similar operations as mentioned in above to functions.

-For the rest of the find function i am accessing the arrays in the constructor to search the data entered by the user and using an array to store the searched data and returning the whole array at the end of the function.
+For the rest of the find function I am accessing the arrays in the constructor to search the data entered by the user and using an array to store the searched data and returning the whole array at the end of the function.